-The goal of the Computer Renewal Plan (CRP) is to ensure that faculty, staff and students have access to the computer technology necessary for their University work and study.
-Toward this end, the CRP will provide all full-time faculty and full-time staff with access to appropriately current and robust computers, thus ensuring access to present and planned network operating systems and software applications.
-Because student computer labs are the primary venues for student access to computers, existing public and departmental computer labs are included in this program.
+The purpose of the Computer Renewal Plan (CRP) is to ensure that faculty, staff and students have access to the computer technology necessary for their University work and study.
+Toward this end, the CRP will provide all full-time faculty and staff with access to appropriately current and robust computers, thus ensuring access to present and planned network operating systems and software applications.
+Because student computer labs are venues for student access to computers, existing public and departmental computer labs are included in this program.

 - Adjunct faculty, graduate assistants, student assistants and others who do not require full-time use of computing resources or who use a pooled computer resource will receive appropriate level computers from a recycled central inventory.

 - Departments requesting changes to university standard hardware configurations should present a written justification, approved by the department Dean or Director, to Information Technology for review.

 - Computers will be leased for a 3-year period.
 At the end of the lease, faculty and staff computers must be returned to central inventory and replaced.
 An evaluation will be made of the lab computers to determine if they will remain in service for an additional year.

 - Existing computers returned to the central inventory will be evaluated and, if outdated, will be returned for vendor credit.
 Viable computers will be used for emergency replacements or for shared access as noted above.

 - Initial replacement schedules will be based upon the age of current computers and upon their ability to support various necessary software applications.
 Each department will confirm the priority order of computer replacements.